jlozanb/Financial-Reporting-ETL-Power-BI-Dashboard/README.md

 ## Overview

-Financial data transformation workflow developed to convert accounting reports exported from Holded into structured datasets ready for financial analysis and Power BI dashboards.
+Financial data transformation workflow developed to convert accounting reports exported from Holded (Accounting Software) into structured datasets ready for financial analysis and Power BI dashboards.

 The project processes raw Balance Sheet and financial reports from CSV files using Python, cleaning, transforming and restructuring accounting information into an analytical format suitable for Business Intelligence reporting.